Fight against AIDS, TB and malaria bounced back post-COVID - but not enough | Science-Environment

 For example, the numbers treated for tuberculosis fell by 19% in 2020, to 4.5 million.
 In 2021, this went back up by 12%, to 5.3 million - still just below the 5.5 million on treatment pre-pandemic.
 While malaria and AIDS programs did exceed 2019 levels, the pandemic's impact means they are still off-track on the aim of ending the diseases by 2030.
 Sands also warned that the impact of the global food crisis, exacerbated by Russia's invasion of Ukraine, would make the situation worse.

 Infectious diseases are usually much deadlier for people whose bodies are weakened by malnutrition, and they also do not respond as well to treatment or prevention efforts.
-As such, Sands said it was "likely" that the Fund would have to work with partners to provide more nutritional support than it ever has before to continue to save lives.
+As such, Sands said it was "likely" that the Fund would have to work with partners to provide more nutritional support than it ever has before in order to continue to save lives.
 The report estimates that the Fund's work with countries has saved around 50 million lives since its inception in 2002.
-It spent $4.4 billion to mitigate the impact of COVID-19 on its key areas and fight the pandemic, from March 2020.
+It spent $4.4 billion to mitigate the impact of COVID-19 on its key areas, and fight the pandemic, from March 2020 on.

-To continue its work, the Global Fund is now aiming to raise $18 billion for its next three-year funding cycle, from governments, civil society, and the private sector.
-It has already raised more than a third of the total and there are plans for a pledging conference next week, hosted by U.S. President Joe Biden.
+To continue its work, the Global Fund is now aiming to raise $18 billion for its next three-year funding cycle, from governments, civil society and the private sector.
+It has already raised more than a third of the total and there are plans for a pledging conference in the coming weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)